Hackney

 Object history

-In 1986 the first of three stages was completed with the opening of four workshops for black businesses.
-Further stages had planned a multi-purpose main building with meeting, club and media resource rooms as well as a library, creche facilities and a restaurant.
-Funding was sought for a theatre and amenities for performing arts.
-Once the project was completed local groups would manage the centre.
+Further stages had planned a multi-purpose main building with meeting, club and media resource rooms as well as a library, creche facilities and a restaurant, for which the government had offered £1.5 million towards.
+Further funding was sought for a theatre and amenities for performing arts.
+The intention was that once the project was completed local groups would manage the centre.

 Material